 Thompson has lectured frequently on the psycho-spiritual aspects of gay experience, and has spoken at the University of California/Los Angeles, the City University of New York, and the University of Wisconsin, as well as to groups ranging from the National Organization of Changing Men to the Unitarian Church in cities across the United States.

 Thompson holds a Master's Degree in Clinical Psychology from Antioch University and works part-time as a psychotherapist with gay and lesbian youth and people living with HIV.
 He also serves on the board of ONE Institute & Archives, the largest gay and lesbian library in the world.
 In May 2002, a prominent Southern California gay and lesbian civic group honored Thompson for his three decades of community service.
-He lives in Los Angeles with his life partner of twenty years, Episcopal priest and author Malcolm Boyd, and is currently researching a new book.

-(This statement was written by Mark Thompson.)
+(This statement was written by Mark Thompson with material added following his death by Mark Bowman.)